-- We have to use respirators because the human bodies do not have any natural respiratory protection.
+- We have to use respirators because the human bodies do not have any natural respiratory protection

+- True

-- False
+- False b)

 - Particulate filter respirators protect from dust and chemical vapors.

-- False b)
+- b)

-- Respirator Fit Check is required each time
+- Respirator Fit Check is required each time before use.

+- True

 - False 6)